jin1206t/jin1206t/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/jin1206t/](https://www.linkedin.com/in/jin1206t/)

-- 👨‍💻 Discalimer **My page may sometimes mess up, like life.
-I'm learning how to fix it.
-Please be patient for updates**
+- 👨‍💻 Discalimer **My page might sometimes mess up, just like life.** I'm learning how to fix it, so please be patient with updates

 <h3 align="left">Connect with me:</h3>